-The Small Company Fund and the Mid Cap Fund are managed by the following team of investment professionals headed by Scott T. Brayman, Chartered Financial Analyst ("CFA").
+The Funds are managed by the following team of investment professionals headed by Scott T. Brayman, Chartered Financial Analyst ("CFA").
 The portfolio managers are jointly and primarily responsible for the day-to-day management of each Fund's portfolio.

-Portfolio Manager Position with the Adviser Years of Industry Experience Scott T. Brayman Chief Investment Officer /Managing Partner 38 Corey N. Bronner Deputy Chief Investment Officer /Partner 15 Joseph M. Caligiuri Deputy Chief Investment Officer /Partner 14 Ethan C. Ellison Senior Member of the Investment Team 6 Joseph J. Farley Senior Member of the Investment Team/Partner 30 Robert D. Hallisey Senior Member of the Investment Team/Partner 29 Andrew J. Hanson Senior Member of the Investment Team/Partner 16 Finn R. McCoy Head Trader/Partner 16 Henry C. Sinkula Senior Member of the Investment Team 7 Jacqueline W. Williams Senior Member of the Investment Team/Partner 26 Courtney A. Willson Senior Member of the Investment Team 12
+Portfolio Manager Position with the Adviser Years of Industry Experience Scott T. Brayman Chief Investment Officer /Managing Partner 39 Corey N. Bronner Deputy Chief Investment Officer /Partner 16 Joseph M. Caligiuri Deputy Chief Investment Officer /Partner 15 Rachel C. Drakon Member of the Investment Team 3 Ethan C. Ellison Member of the Investment Team 7 Joseph J. Farley Member of the Investment Team/Partner 31 Robert D. Hallisey Member of the Investment Team/Partner 30 Andrew J. Hanson Member of the Investment Team/Partner 13 James A. Mallon Senior Associate Trader 8 Finn R. McCoy Head Trader/Partner 17 Henry C. Sinkula Member of the Team/Partner 8 Jacqueline W. Williams Member of the Investment Team/Partner 27 Courtney A. Willson Member of the Investment Team 14

 Mr. Scott T. Brayman, CFA, has served as Chief Investment Officer and Managing Partner of the Adviser since September 2004.
 In addition, Mr. Brayman has led the Adviser's investment team since the firm's inception in September 2004.
-Prior to joining the Adviser, Mr. Brayman was a Senior Vice President at NL Capital Management, Inc. ("NL Capital") and served as a portfolio manager at Sentinel Advisors Company ("Sentinel") where he was employed from June 1995 to September 2004.
-At Sentinel he was responsible for managing small-cap and core mid-cap strategies.
-Prior to joining NL Capital and Sentinel, he served as a portfolio manager and Director of Marketing at Argyle Capital Management in Allentown, Pennsylvania.
+Prior to joining the Adviser, Mr. Brayman was a Senior Vice President at NL Capital Management, Inc. ("NL Capital") and served as a portfolio manager at Sentinel Advisors Company ("Sentinel") where he was responsible for managing small-cap and core mid-cap strategies.
+He also spent time as a portfolio manager and Director of Marketing at Argyle Capital Management in Allentown, Pennsylvania before joining NL Capital Management.
 Mr. Brayman began his career as a credit analyst with the First National Bank of Maryland.
 Mr. Brayman graduated cum laude from the University of Delaware with a Bachelor's Degree in Business Administration.
 He earned his CFA designation in 1995 and is a member of the CFA Institute and the Vermont CFA Society.
-He has more than 38 years of investment experience.
+He has more than 39 years of investment experience.

 Mr. Corey N. Bronner, CFA, Deputy Chief Investment Officer and Partner of the Adviser, has been a member of the investment team since April 2010.
 Prior to joining the Adviser, Mr. Bronner was an analyst focusing primarily on the financial services industry at Duff & Phelps Corporation.
-He was a credit analyst with the commercial lending group at Merchants Bank, a subsidiary of Merchant Bancshares, Inc., before joining Duff & Phelps Corporation.
+Earlier in his career, spent time as a credit analyst with the commercial lending group at Merchants Bank, a subsidiary of Merchant Bancshares, Inc. (now Community Bank Systems).
 Mr. Bronner graduated magna cum laude from the University of Vermont with a Bachelor of Science in Business Administration.
 He earned his CFA designation in 2011 and is a member of the CFA Institute and the Vermont CFA Society.
-He has more than 15 years of investment experience.
+He has more than 16 years of investment experience.

 Mr. Joseph M. Caligiuri, CFA, Deputy Chief Investment Officer and Partner of the Adviser, joined the Adviser in 2008 as an Operations Analyst and moved to the investment team in 2010.
-His experience includes internships at Sheaffer & Roland Consulting Engineers as a business operations analyst and Sopher Investment Management as a research assistant.
+His experience includes internships at Sheaffer & Roland Consulting Engineers as a business operations analyst and Sopher Investment Management as an assistant research analyst.
 Mr. Caligiuri graduated from Saint Michael's College with a Bachelor of Arts in Philosophy.
 He earned his CFA designation in 2015 and is a member of the CFA Institute and the Vermont CFA Society.
-He has more than 14 years of investment experience.
+He has more than 15 years of investment experience.